ChelseyG/ChelseyG-text-mining/README.md

 # text-mining
-A simple tool for text-mining tweets using the official Twitter Streaming API and written in Python.
+A simple tool for text-mining tweets using the official Twitter Streaming API and written in Python for Big Data analysis.
 Read more about the API [here](https://dev.twitter.com/streaming/overview).

 ## Requirements
 - Python 2.7.6
 - [Tweepy](https://github.com/tweepy/tweepy)
-- Your very own Twitter apps.
-Register one [here](https://apps.twitter.com).
+- Your very own Twitter app - register one [here](https://apps.twitter.com)

 _Note: please follow the installation instruction found on the official Tweepy repo before continuing_